-A few tips to avoid scammers on Allofcraigs…
+Here are a few tips to avoid scammers on Allofcraigs

 The search results provided by Allofcraigs are still original advertisements posted on craigslist.
 Unfortunately, Allofcraigs does not have the feature to identify and block possible scam classifieds.
 Hopefully, they decide to make some improvements, but in the meantime…

 Do not engage with offers that are too good to be true

-The rule of thumb states that offers that seem too good to be true are highly likely too good to be true.
+The rule of thumb states that offers that seem too good to be accurate are likely too good to be true.
 Rule 1 of a scammer’s playbook is to entice possible victims with exaggerated offers.
 Be cautious and avoid any advert or offer like this.
-This is especially relevant if the seller is trying to have you pay in advance, or online, as I’ll explain below.
+This is especially relevant if the seller is trying to have you pay in advance or online, as I’ll explain below.

 Do not send any payments in advance

-Keep in mind that craigslist is originally a localized website.
-This means that sellers expect to meet their customers to deliver the product, as well as to receive the payment.
-If an offer or a seller explicitly asks for advance payment, that seller or offer is a scam.
+Keep in mind that Craigslist was originally a localized website.
+This means that sellers expect to meet their customers to deliver the product and receive the payment.
+If an offer or a seller explicitly asks for advance payment, that seller or request is a scam.
 Do not engage further and hide in your fort blanket.

 Check for extensive grammar mistakes

-It is normal to spot a few grammar mistakes in a typical craigslist ad that you’ve found through Allofcraigs.
+It is normal to spot a few grammar mistakes in a typical craigslist ad you’ve found through Allofcraigs.
 It is, however, not typical for an ad to have at least three grammar, spelling, or punctuation errors in every sentence.
-If a seller cannot even spell properly and offers big discounts, they’re probably trying to scam you.
+If a seller cannot spell correctly and offers significant discounts, they’re probably trying to scam you.
 This is especially prevalent with car ads, for some reason.